lancercat/OSOCR/README.md

 # OSOCR
-We will upload the manual and the trained model later.
+We will upload the manual and the trained model, evaluation lmdbs a bit later.
 Hang on.